patrickdappollonio/http-server/README.md

 In the screenshot example, I'm serving my `$HOME` directory and I navigated to `/Golang/src/github.com/patrickdappollonio/http-server`
 (this repository) to showcase some of the features:

-* File detection, based either on the file extension, file name or both.
+* **File type detection**, based either on the file extension, file name or both.
-* File size reported by the OS
+* **File size** reported by the OS
-* Modified date and permissions -- under the info icon next to the name
+* **Modified date and permissions** -- under the info icon next to the name
-* Folders are always shown first, files below folders
+* **Folders are always shown first**, files below folders
-* Path explorer on top: you can jump back and forth between different folders parent to the one you're visiting
+* **Path explorer on top**: you can jump back and forth between different folders parent to the one you're visiting
+* **CTRL-click to select one or many folders or files**.
+The selected folders / files will be highlighted (useful when you want to direct the attention to one or more files but still show the rest of them).
+* **One-to-one mapping of folders to URL path**: if you change manually the URL, the application will list the files on that path.

 ## Usage with Docker